kairos-io/kairos-docs/content/en/docs/Advanced/configuring_partitions.md

 Note that there are some caveats in the `extra partitions` setup:
- - only `size`, `fs`, `name` and `label` are used for the partition creation, the name is currently used for the partition label.
+ - Only `size`, `fs`, `name` and `label` are used for the partition creation, the name is currently used for the partition label.
- - if a partition has no fs set, the partition will be created, but it will not be formatted
+ - If a partition has no fs set, the partition will be created, but it will not be formatted.
  - No mounting of any type is done during installation to the extra partitions.
 That part should be done on the stages of the cloud-config manually, with something like the following step:

 ```yaml